ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

 4. Restart Jetty to apply changes:
    *  `systemctl restart jetty.service`

-### Appendix B: Configure Attribute Filters to release the mandatory attributes to the IDEM Production Resources
+### Appendix B: (ONLY FOR IDEM Federation members) Configure Attribute Filters to release the mandatory attributes to the IDEM Production Resources

 1. Make sure that you have the "`tmp/httpClientCache`" used by "`shibboleth.FileCachingHttpClient`":
    * `mkdir -p /opt/shibboleth-idp/tmp/httpClientCache ; chown jetty /opt/shibboleth-idp/tmp/httpClientCache`